CLOSE X

 If you are struggling to gather the funds to pay your tax bill then you should contact HMRC as soon as possible to discuss your situation.

-HMRC will allow you to pay your tax bill in instalments over a set period – usually through monthly or quarterly payments – although this depends on your circumstances and how much you can actually afford to pay.
+HMRC do offer the ability to pay your tax bill in instalments over a set period – usually through monthly or quarterly payments – although this depends on your circumstances and how much you can actually afford to pay.
 If you do manage to agree on a payment plan and deliver each payment on time then HMRC will not charge you any further penalties.

 Get support with your Self Assessment tax return